Start your care

 Most SIL providers follow a similar approach, in which participants contribute part of their income toward everyday living costs.

-This is because SIL funding pays only for the support workers, not the cost of living in the home.
+This is because SIL funding covers only support workers, not the home’s cost of living.

 According to NDIS guidance, rent, food, utilities, and other day-to-day expenses are always personal living costs and cannot be paid using SIL funding.